alpacahq/user-docs/content/orders/_index.md

 a market order, you have to specify the limit price parameter when submitting your order.

-While a limit order can prevent negative slippage, it may not get a fill for a quite a bit of time –- it will only be filled if price reaches the specified limit price level.
+While a limit order can prevent slippage, it may not be filled for a quite a bit of time, if at all.
+For a buy limit order, if the market price is **within** your specified limit price, you can expect the order to be filled.
+If the market price is **equivalent** to your limit price, your order may or may not be filled; if the order cannot immediately execute against resting liquidity, then it is deemed non-marketable and will only be filled once a marketable order interacts with it.
 You could miss a trading opportunity if price moves away from the limit price before your order can be filled.
-Note that even if the price moves to the limit price level, the order still may not get filled there are not enough buyers or sellers at that particular price level.

 ### Stop Order
-A stop order is an order to buy or sell a security when its price moves past a particular point, ensuring a higher probability of achieving a predetermined entry or exit price.
-Once the price crosses the predefined entry/exit point, the stop order becomes a market order.
+A stop (market) order is an order to buy or sell a security when its price moves past a particular point, ensuring a higher probability of achieving a predetermined entry or exit price.
+Once the market price crosses the specified stop price, the stop order becomes a market order.
+Alpaca converts buy stop orders into stop limit orders with a limit price that is 5% higher than the stop price.
+Sell stop orders are **not** converted into stop limit orders.

-A stop order does not guarantee the order will be filled at certain price after converted to a market order.
+A stop order does not guarantee the order will be filled at a certain price after it is converted to a market order.

 In order to submit a stop order, you will need to specify the stop price parameter in the API.

 ### Stop Limit Order
-A stop-limit order is a conditional trade over a set time frame that combines the features of stop with those of a limit order and is used to mitigate risk.
+A stop-limit order is a conditional trade over a set time frame that combines the features of a stop order with those of a limit order and is used to mitigate risk.
-The stop-limit order will be executed at a specified price, or better, after a given stop price has been reached.
+The stop-limit order will be executed at a specified limit price, or better, after a given stop price has been reached.
 Once the stop price is reached, the stop-limit order becomes a limit order to buy or sell at the limit price or better.